 A thokku is a pickle from Tamil Nadu, made with grated vegetables or fruit.
-It can be made with any of onion, coriander and mint, carrots, green papaya, or whatever else is in season.
-This recipe, manga thokku, uses raw mangoes, which is the most common form of this pickle.
+It can be made with onion, coriander and mint, carrots, green papaya, or whatever else is in season.
+This mango pickle, manga thokku, uses raw mangoes, which is the most common form of this pickle.
 It is hot and very tangy from the sourness of the raw mango.

 This is another pickle with a long shelf life, lasting up to six months if prepared and stored correctly.